-2011, the County has continued these monitoring activities while conducting outreach to additional well owners in under-represented areas of the County.
+Water Data Library, and the remaining 13 wells are measured for County information.
+Since 2011, the County has continued these monitoring activities while conducting outreach to additional well owners in under-represented areas of the County.
 The updated Groundwater Monitoring Plan 2013 further prioritizes the designated subareas and identifies groundwater/surface water monitoring sites and 18 areas of interest to be added to the groundwater level monitoring network.
-Construction of monitoring wells for evaluating surface water/groundwater interaction is planned to begin Summer 2014.
+Construction of 5 monitoring wells for evaluating surface water/groundwater interaction is planned to begin in early Fall 2014.